funwithbrains/funwithbrains.github.io/_mafia/setups/vampires.md

 ### Factional Abilities

 * Lynch: Once per day, you must lynch one player or select No Lynch.
 However, if a player was killed the previous night, then the No Lynch option will be banned for the day.
-* Dark God's Favor (usable once for every Death Cultist killed by an enemy faction): On the next night, if the Overzealous Paladin is alive, no one can become paranoid.
-If the Overzealous Paladin is dead, everyone is protected from a single Vampire kill that night.
+* The Dark God's Favor *(active only after at least half the Scions of Death are killed by your faction)*: The Dark God is grateful for your service and wants to help you die.
+The Vampires will be able to use their Perfect Hypnosis ability.

-**You win when all Vampires have been eliminated, no matter the cost.**
+**You win when all Vampires have been eliminated, no matter the cost.
+You also win if the last survivors are The Chosen One and a single Vampire.**

 ### Roles

-> ##### Villagers (3 or more)
+> ##### Villagers
 >
 > You are a Villager.
 It's your duty to make sense of the evil events unfolding around you and use your gallows for great justice!
 There is a chance you could be The Chosen One or the Shaman, and you just don't know it yet.

-> ##### The Chosen One (1)
+> ##### The Chosen One
 >
 > You think you are an ordinary Villager.
 But in truth, you cannot be killed by Vampires!
 What's more, if only one Vampire survives, they cannot win without lynching you!
 If you are the last Villager alive when there is only one Vampire, the village wins.
-The Vampires and the Death Cultists already know your identity, even though you do not.
+The Scions of Death already know your identity, even though you do not.
 If you die, everyone will learn that you were The Chosen One.
 >
 > * Vampire Resistance: If you would be killed by a Vampire ability, instead you are not.
 > * Conversion Resistance: If you would be recruited to another faction, instead you are not.

-> ##### Shaman (1)
+> ##### Shaman
 >
 > You think you are an ordinary Villager.
 That is, until you begin to hear the voices of the dead.
 If you die, everyone will learn that you were the Shaman.
 >
 > * Paranormal Awareness: You have private communication with everyone who has died.

-> ##### Priest (1)
+> ##### Priest
 >
 > You are the Priest.
 While you have no ability to fight off evil, you do have the skills to detect it.
 >
 > * Investigation: Once per night, you may investigate one target player.
 You will receive results in the form of "Vampire"/"Not a Vampire".
 > * Paranoia Vulnerability: Be careful!
 If the Overzealous Paladin protects you, they will make you temporarily paranoid, and your Investigation for that night will result in "Vampire" no matter what!

-> ##### Overzealous Paladin (1)
+> ##### Overzealous Paladin
 >
 > You are the Paladin.
 While you have no ability to detect evil, you do have the skills to fight it.
 >
 > * Overzealous Protection: Once per night, you must protect one target player.
 Your target is protected from one kill by Vampires that night.
 > * Contagious Paranoia: Be careful!
 If you protect anyone who has Paranoia Vulnerability, you make them paranoid, and their actions that night will work incorrectly!

-> ##### Guard Captain (1)
+> ##### Guard Captain
 >
-> * Recruitment: Once per night, you may recruit another target player as a temporary Guard.
+> * Recruitment: Twice per night, you may recruit another target player as a temporary Guard.
 This does not interfere with any other actions the target player would take.
-> * Observation: Once per night, you may follow one target player.
-You will see who their targets are, if any, but you will not learn what actions they performed.
+In a single night, you may not choose any single player more than once to recruit or to be followed. *(The village charter won't let you recruit anyone for a double shift, and it also won't let you have your guards followed or doubled up watching the same person.
+Those bureaucrats just don't understand what it's like on the streets!)*
 > * Paranoia Vulnerability: Be careful!
 If the Overzealous Paladin protects you, they will make you temporarily paranoid, and you will be unable to use your Recruitment that night!

 > ##### Guard (temporary only)